joomla/user-interface-text/joomla_name_usage.md

 ----------

 #### Summary:
+* Refer to Joomla in general without the exclamation point.
-Refer to a specific product release or series as "Joomla!
+* Refer to a specific product release or series as "Joomla!
 3" or "Joomla!
 3.4" (with an exclamation point.)
-Refer to Joomla in general without the exclamation point.
-Refer to the JED as Joomla!
-Extensions Directory&trade;
+* Refer to the JED as Joomla!
+Extensions Directory&trade; (with exclamation point and TM indicia.)

 --------------